 A common differentiation of condenser microphones is by diaphragm size.
 There are basically two camps: small-diaphragm condensers and large-diaphragm condensers.
 Let’s discuss both in more detail.

-Small condenser diaphragms are typically less than 1 inch in diameter, though this only a generalization.
+Small condenser diaphragms are typically less than 1 inch in diameter, though this is only a generalization.

 Small-diaphragm condensers (SDCs) are usually built in a “pencil mic” design, meaning they are top-address microphones.
 For this reason, you typically won’t find small-diaphragm bidirectional or multi-directional microphones.